top of page

 Sign Up:

-Overcoming Anatomical Challenges in Basivertebral Nerve Ablation
+Overcoming Anatomical Challenges in Basivertebral Nerve Ablation Procedures

-Many of the challenges faced while performing basivertebral nerve ablation are due to anatomical differences.
+Many of the challenges faced while performing basivertebral nerve ablation procedure are due to anatomical differences.
 While the usual BVN target is located within the posterior third of the vertebral body, at S1 it shifts to approximately 50% anterior and 40% inferior to the superior endplate.
 S1 can also be obstructed by a high riding pelvis or structures like the iliac crest.
 This may necessitate alternative approaches such as the transilium approach.
 In patients with implanted screws and other devices, parapedicular and modified endplate approaches may be necessitated.
 Additionally, it is important to note that bone density, particularly sclerosis, can sometimes pose a challenge, potentially making curved interosseus approaches more complex.
-Understanding that BVNA requires a high level of anatomical knowledge and practical experience, and adaptability is paramount to patient safety and positive outcomes.
+Understanding that the BVNA procedure requires a high level of anatomical knowledge and practical experience, and adaptability is paramount to patient safety and positive outcomes.

 [Dr. Jacob Fleming]